FOREX-Dollar heads for biggest monthly loss since 2010 ahead of Powell speech

 By Amanda Cooper

-LONDON, Nov 30 (Reuters) - The dollar eased from a one-week high on Wednesday ahead of a speech by Federal Reserve Chair Jerome Powell, while optimism over a possible loosening in China's COVID restrictions set it on course for its biggest monthly loss in over 20 years.
+LONDON, Nov 30 (Reuters) - The dollar eased from a one-week high on Wednesday ahead of a speech by Federal Reserve Chair Jerome Powell, while optimism over a possible loosening in China's COVID restrictions set it on course for its biggest monthly loss since late 2010.

-The euro was one of the better performers, rising by as much as 0.3% ahead of euro zone inflation data that could show the first deceleration since June last year.
+Euro zone inflation in November showed the first monthly deceleration since June last year, as harmonised consumer prices rose by just 10% last month, compared with expectations for an increase of 10.4% in November, and against October's final reading of 10.6%.

-Harmonised consumer inflation is expected to have risen by 10.4% in November, down from October's final reading of 10.6%.
-It's still more than five times the European Central Bank's target rate.
+It is still more than five times the European Central Bank's target rate.
 But after almost two years of near-relentless acceleration in inflation, markets could welcome any sign that the worst may be over.

 European assets got a lift on Tuesday after inflation in Spain and a number of major German states cooled.